SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

 print(json.dumps(<JSON Data>))
 ```

-Cloud SOAR will use the standard error and standard output to determinate if an action terminates successfully or not.
-So if you print a string in stderr like:
+The system will use the standard error and standard output to determinate if an action terminates successfully or not.
+So if you print a string in `stderr` like the following...

 ```
 sys.stderr.write(str(err)) -> Action failed with reason string err
 ```

-Output from each integration action can be viewed in either table view or JSON view when executed.
-Table view is used to display a subset of the data, defined in the action definition file "table_view:" attributes listed above, in a table format.
-For example, the following code in an action definition file would result in a table view with columns for "ID", "CVSS", "A", "C", and "I":
+...output from each integration action can be viewed in either table view or JSON view when executed.
+Table view is used to display a subset of the data, defined in the action definition file `table_view` attributes listed above, in a table format.
+For example, the following code in an action definition file would result in a table view with columns for **ID**, **CVSS**, **A**, **C**, and **I**:

 ```
 table_view: